Ashley Sessa: Personal life

-Sessa is a current member of the U.S. Women's National Field Hockey Team where she was one of only three players to be selected in the U.S. Women's National Field Hockey Team at age 16 in 2021; the first was Katie Bam, selected in 2005 and the second was Erin Matson, selected in 2017.
-She is also a current member of the U.S. Women's National Indoor Field Hockey Team where she was selected at age 14 and the U.S. U-21Junior National Field Hockey Team.
+Sessa is a current member of the U.S. Women's National Field Hockey Team where she was one of only two players to be selected in the U.S. Women's National Field Hockey Team at age 16 in 2021; the first was Katie Bam, selected in 2005.
+She was a member of the U.S. Women's National Indoor Field Hockey Team where she was selected at age 14 and the U.S. U-21Junior National Field Hockey Team.
+She was named to the 2024 Paris Olympic Roster, she started in all 4 games and scored the first goal against Argentina for the United States.
+Sessa was the youngest member of the USAWNT for the 2024 games and the second youngest player ever named to a USA Field hockey Olympic squad.

 Career

 U.S. Women's National Field Hockey Teams

 Ashley Sessa was named to the U.S. Women's National Field Hockey Team in June 2021, her first cap was recorded on November 26, 2021 against Canada in the Canadian Test Series in Chula Vista, California.
 Sessa's second National Team appearance she placed 4th in the 2022 Pan American Cup in Santiago, Chile.

 In 2019, Sessa made her first appearance for the U.S. Women's National Indoor Field Hockey Team, during a test series against Croatia in Sveti Ivan Zelina.
 She then went on to represent the U.S. at the Indoor Croatia Cup, in Sveti Ivan Zelina, Croatia, where she won a gold medal.
-In 2020, Sessa made her second international appearnce with the U.S. Indoor Field Hockey Team at the Rohrmax Cup in Vienna, Austria winning a bronze medal.
+In 2020, Sessa made her second international appearance with the U.S. Indoor Field Hockey Team at the Rohrmax Cup in Vienna, Austria winning a bronze medal.
 She won her second gold medal in her third debut with the U.S. Indoor team in 2021, at the Indoor Pan American Cup in Spring City, Pennsylvania where she was also named Player of the Tournament and to the Pan American Elite Team.

+In 2023 Sessa accepted an Olympic waiver to take a year off of college and train full time with the Women’s National team in Charlotte, NC for the 2024 Olympic qualifying tournaments.
+The first was the Pan American Games (Santiago Chile), where the team won a silver medal.
+Sessa was also named to the 2023 Pan American Elite Team.

+The silver medal win at the 2023 Pan American Games qualified the USAWNT for the 2024 FIH Hockey Olympic Qualifier (Ranchi, India) where they won a silver medal and qualified for the 2024 Paris Olympics, Sessa was named Player of the Match in the qualifying game against Japan.

+Sessa recorded her 50th cap on June 6, 2024 against Great Britain in the 2024 FIH League.

+At age 19, Sessa became the second-youngest woman ever to be named to a USA Fieldhockey Olympic roster after Katelyn Falgowski in 2008 (19 years 292 days).

+Ashley Sessa netted USA's and her first Olympic goal (2024) in the USA's first game vs (#2) Argentina.